emrichmp/myFoodJournal-Frontend/dev_checklist.md

-[X] - Edit backend to make food belong to journal, get rid of meals [X] - Make sure food correctly pull from journal on fetch [] - pass journal id to AddFoods(form) as a prop, use this for post fetch [] - When "add food" button clicked, post food item to that journal [] - Get new FoodItem to render on page when that happens [] - see if myGoal situation can be fixed
+[X] - Edit backend to make food belong to journal, get rid of meals [X] - Make sure food correctly pull from journal on fetch [X] - pass journal id to AddFoods(form) as a prop, use this for post fetch [X] - When "add food" button clicked, post food item to that journal [X] - Get new FoodItem to render on page when that happens [] - Refresh page on delete
+[] - see if myGoal situation can be fixed
     - Have goal update state and not refresh page on form submit [] - Clean up, see if things can be refactor or whatever